Many children say that they know how to swim, but can they really swim? Bathing is one thing; being able to swim is quite another!

 To obtain funding:

-Following the analysis of its participation form, the request author will be informed of the anticipated amount that will be offered as financial support by the Lifesaving Society.
+Following the review of the participation form, the person who submitted the request for financial assistance will be informed of the anticipated amount offered by the Lifesaving Society to fund the aquatic drowning prevention workshops.

-The financial support amount will be determined according to the following criteria:
+The amount of the grant will be determined according to the following criteria:

-Please note that following the receipt of supporting documents and students’ assessment results, the anticipated amount can be reviewed by the Lifesaving society for a greater or a lesser amount.
+Please note that upon receipt of supporting documents as well as the students’ evaluation results, the anticipated amount granted by the Lifesaving Society may be adjusted upwards or downwards.